The science of B2B cold email subjects that convert (+ examples)

 It focuses on the prospect, and it’s personal without overusing personalization buzzwords.

-How you can use it: Reach out to your prospects based on specific timing triggers.
+How to use it: Reach out to your prospects based on specific timing triggers.

 Congratulate them on recent work or achievements, instead of selling your product immediately.
 This is also a great subject line for networking.